-Drawing up of the prospectus: the prospectus shall contain the relevant and necessary information which an investor would reasonably require in relation to an investment in securities in order to be able to make an informed assessment of: (a) the assets and liabilities, financial position, profit and losses, and prospects of the issuer and of any guarantor; and (b) the rights attaching to such securities.
+Drawing up of the prospectus: the prospectus shall contain the relevant and necessary information which an investor would reasonably require in relation to an investment in securities in order to be able to make an informed assessment.

 That information shall be drafted and presented in an easily analysable, succinct and comprehensible form and may vary depending on the nature of the issuer; the type of securities and the circumstances of the issuer.